RedBlueVideo/hvml-spec/src/pages/elements/group/index.md

      <!-- … -->
    </group>
    ```
-2. As a child of `group`: Denoting a distinct “season” or “series” of an episodic television show.
+2. As a child of `group`: Denoting a distinct “season” or “series” of an episodic television show:

    ```xml
    <group xml:id="hughs-vlog" type="series">